Certificate of Training in Pediatric Malnutrition

 If you’d like, you can also take many of these programs in a group setting.
 Contact your Abbott representative to schedule a program in your facility.
 If you need assistance, contact us.

-In this course, Sanja Kolaček, MD, MSC, PhD, will review modalities of nutrition interventions for the sick child; discuss types of formula and indications for their use; explain how to select site, route and mode for oral/enteral nutrition; and indicate the most common complications.
+In this course, Sanja Kolacek will review the modalities of nutrition interventions for the sick child; discuss types of formula and indications for their use; explain how to select site, route and mode for oral/enteral nutrition; and indicate the most common complications.
 Originally presented at the 2020 Growth Summit in Stockholm, Sweden.

 CLOSE

-In this course, Robert Murray, MD and Christopher Taylor, PhD, RDN, LD, FAND, will review the AND/ASPEN consensus statement on pediatric malnutrition; describe the NHANES survey methodology and recent malnutrition data analysis; and identify how clinicians can apply the latest NHANES data into clinical practice.
+In this course, Robert Murray, MD and Christopher Taylor, PhD, RDN, LD, FAND will provide an overview of pediatric malnutrition (undernutrition); summarize the AND/ASPEN consensus statement on pediatric malnutrition; discuss the NHANES survey methodology and recent malnutrition data analysis using the AND/ASPEN consensus statement in US children; and identify how clinicians can apply the latest NHANES data into their clinical practice.

 CLOSE